adrianschrader/gfs-fouriertransform/README.md

 Presentation and project documentation about the basics of integral transformation and Fourier spectral analysis.

 ## Building instructions
-This projects uses a central Makefile for all building activities, that depends on your command line LaTeX distribution.
+This projects uses a central Makefile for all building activities that depends on your command line LaTeX distribution.

 ```bash
 cd gfs-fouriertransform